Sunday, April 21, 2024

 MS Clm 15903, Image 107

-When we are able to pick up the story again, we find ourselves in the Romanesque period, with a capital from the church of Santa Maria la Nuova at Monreale in Sicily.
+When we are really able to pick up the story again, we find ourselves in the Romanesque period, with a capital from the church of Santa Maria la Nuova at Monreale in Sicily.
 At this time Sicily was under the control of the Norman dynasty that had ended the Arab occupation of the island in late eleventh century.
 Sicily is at a crossroads of travel and commerce in the Mediterranean, heir to the classical past as well as to North African and Byzantine influences.
 And, in this capital, we can see a return to the traditional form of the kriophoroi, the figure carrying a sheep across His shoulders.

 The Good Shepherd Capital

-Italian, 1174-1189
+Italian, c.
+1174-1189

 Monreale, Santa Maria la Nuova